utkusarioglu/deftr--fullstack/README.md

 You can use `docker-compose.test.yaml` to build the production containers to manually observe the behavior of the code without having to wait for the build report from the automation server.
-However this is definitely not a stand-in for rigorous testing and shall not be used as such.
+However, this is definitely not a stand-in for rigorous testing and shall not be used as such.